molvqingtai/comctx/README.md

 - The injector side cannot directly use `get` and `set`; it must interact with `Counter` via asynchronous methods, but callbacks are supported.

-- Since the injector is a virtual proxy, to support operations like `Reflect.has(proxyCounter, 'value')`, you can set `backup` to `true`, which creates a static copy on the injector side that serves as a template without actually running.
+- Since the injector is a virtual proxy, to support operations like `Reflect.has(proxyCounter, 'key')`, you can set `backup` to `true`, which creates a static copy on the injector side that serves as a template without actually running.

 - `provideCounter` and `injectCounter` require user-defined adapters for different environments that implement `onMessage` and `sendMessage` methods.